Vyral/base-template/_posts/2018-05-23-whats-our-process-for-helping-buyers-and-sellers.md

 {% include youtube.html %}

 Today we want to talk a little bit about our team, our process, and how everything works when we are helping a homebuyer or seller with their transaction.
 Dana is a new member to our team and has really brought a unique touch.
-Recently, we discussed this topic and &nbsp;now we want to share our conversation with you.
+Recently, we discussed this topic and now we want to share our conversation with you.

 **I started the Elite Home Team around two years ago because I believed that a team concept would bring much better service to my clients.**